dyakonoff/cuba-validation/README.md

 1. Bean validation could use standard and custom annotations.
 It works on all tiers, so offers the best level of data security.
 Besides that it is reusable and gives good UI feedback to a user.
 The limitations of that approach:
     1. It can't be used for validating the whole data graph when you need to check state of more than one entity.
     1. Business logic at middleware level can change the entities directly and they will not be validated by this mechanism even before saving them to DB.
 1. Defining custom Validator class and groovy scripts for UI components.
-Since it works at UI level only, this mechanism offers nice UI integration suppot (highlighting and pretty error messages formatting) but drawbacks are the same as for annotations, plus:
+Since it works at UI level only, this mechanism offers nice UI integration support (highlighting and pretty error messages formatting) but drawbacks are the same as for annotations, plus:
     1. It won't be able to check Generic REST calls.
     1. Groovy scripts are hard to debug.
 1. Validation in UI screen controllers - it is the simplest way to do validation if there are no standard annotations or `Validator` classes to do it.
 However, you get the checks done only at UI level and the code reusability is not at the best level.